National non-domestic rates

 Together with revenue from council taxpayers, revenue support grant provided by the government and certain other sums, business rates revenue is used to pay for the services provided by us and other local authorities in your area.

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value, which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of the Inland Revenue.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value, which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.

 It draws up and maintains a full list of all rateable values: Valuation Office Agency.
 The rateable value of your property will be shown on the front of your bill.
 The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 This date has been set as 1 April 2008.